Jbleezy/BO1-Reimagined/README.md

 ## HUD
 * HUD items now have some distance away from the edge of the screen
-* Damage marker time set to 3 seconds
+* Damage icon time now matches the health regeneration time
 * Zombie counter displayed on the top left of the HUD
 * Game time displayed on the top right of the HUD
 * Round time displayed on the top right of the HUD